akkartik/mu/README.md

 instruction set that likely runs on your computer.
 (Think of the name as short for "sub-x86".)
 The instruction set contains instructions like `89/copy`, `01/add`, `3d/compare` and `51/push-ecx` which modify registers and a byte-addressable memory.
-For a complete list of supported instructions, run `subx help opcodes`.
+For a complete list of supported instructions, run `bootstrap help opcodes`.

 The registers instructions operate on are as follows: